Lori Berenson: Trials

-Efforts to free Berenson
+Efforts to free Berenson and interest in Peru

 Over the years, there were several efforts made on behalf of Berenson, stemming from concerns she did not obtain a fair trial or was not receiving humanitarian treatment, or simply to obtain her release.
 Various endeavors came from Presidents Jimmy Carter, Bill Clinton, and George W. Bush.

-According to her release website, in 1998, Amnesty International issued a press release declaring Berenson to be a political prisoner.
-Amnesty criticized the Peruvian anti-terrorism legislation, stating that, "it is unacceptable for hundreds of political prisoners like Berenson not to be able to exercise their basic human right to a fair and public hearing by an independent and impartial tribunal."

 In December 1996, the MRTA seized the Japanese Ambassador's residence in Lima and demanded that MRTA prisoners be released in exchange for the release of their hostages.
 MRTA leader Nestor Cerpa, Nancy Gilvonio's husband, led the takeover of the Embassy.
 Berenson was third on a list of MRTA prisoners whose release was sought by the hostage-takers.
 After 126 days, the standoff ended in a raid by Peruvian special forces in which all hostage-takers were killed.
 Two military personnel, commander EP Juan Valer Sandoval and captain EP Raúl Jiménez Chávez, and one of the seventy-two hostages, Carlos Giusti, were also killed.

 On July 21, 1999, the United States House of Representatives voted against an amendment sponsored by US Rep. Maxine Waters described as "to express the sense of Congress concerning support for democracy in Peru and the release of Lori Berenson".
 The vote failed 189 to 234.

+Her arrest led to press interest with some in the U.S. Congress embracing Berenson's description of the MRTA as "revolutionary," not "terrorist."
+Berenson argued that "the whole social stigma around the word 'terrorism' has to be changed".

 In January 2002 Thomas Gumbleton, Bishop of Archdiocese of Detroit and founder of Pax Christi USA, visited with Berenson to work with Peruvian government officials "for her release."

 Columns were written for American newspapers, such as The Washington Post and The New York Times, calling on the US to pressure Peru to free Berenson.
 Other writers, however, took the contrary position, including the Wall Street Journal online edition.
-Her parents had a short independent film made in protest against her earlier military trial, and her story was reported on several top television news shows.
-Her parents continued to work for her release and their website provided regular updates on Berenson's situation.